frontenddogma/web-development-glossary/manuscript/m.md

 Media access control address
 : → MAC address

+Media Asset Management
+: A special type of Digital Asset Management (DAM) that helps to organize media like images, audio, and video.

 Media query
 : A CSS specification allowing content rendering to adapt to conditions such as screen resolution (e.g., smartphone screen vs. computer screen) by so-called `@media` rules.
 Media Queries became a W3C recommended standard in 2012 and is a cornerstone of responsive web design (RWD).&nbsp;[†](#w-media-query) ℹ︎&nbsp;[w3.org/TR/css3-mediaqueries](https://www.w3.org/TR/css3-mediaqueries/)